Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 Last reviewed: April 2026 | Reading time: 11 minutes

-Based on: 2018 ACC/AHA Cholesterol Guideline · European Atherosclerosis Society Consensus Statement 2014 · EFSA Scientific Opinion 2012
+Based on: British Journal of Nutrition Meta-Analysis 2014 · EAS Consensus Statement · EFSA Scientific Opinion 2012

 Plant sterols are one of the few cholesterol-lowering supplements that major cardiovascular guidelines actually acknowledge.
-Not as a replacement for medication in high-risk patients — the guidelines are clear on that — but as a legitimate, evidence-supported dietary adjunct for people with mild-to-moderate LDL elevation.
+Not as a replacement for medication in high-risk patients — the guidelines are clear on that — but as a legitimate, evidence-supported dietary adjunct for people with mild-to-moderate LDL elevation managing through lifestyle.

-The problem is that most information online either overpromises (“plant sterols will fix your cholesterol”) or dismisses them entirely (“supplements don’t work”).
-Neither is accurate.
-Plant sterols work — but only at the right dose, only when taken correctly, and only in the right context.
+Most online information either overpromises or dismisses them entirely.
+What the evidence shows is more specific: plant sterols work — but only at the right dose, only taken correctly, and only in the right context.

 Plant sterols (also called phytosterols) are naturally occurring compounds found in plant cell membranes.
 Structurally, they closely resemble cholesterol — which is exactly why they work.

 When you eat plant sterols, they compete with dietary cholesterol for absorption in the small intestine.
-Because they’re structurally similar to cholesterol, they occupy the same absorption sites — effectively blocking some dietary cholesterol from entering the bloodstream.
-The liver then compensates by pulling more LDL from the blood, which is why the LDL-lowering effect occurs.
+They occupy the same absorption sites — effectively blocking some dietary cholesterol from entering the bloodstream.
+The liver compensates by pulling more LDL from the blood, which is why the LDL-lowering effect occurs.

-Plant stanols are a related compound (the saturated form of plant sterols).
-The evidence is similar, and the two are often used interchangeably in research and products.
-When this article says “plant sterols,” it refers to both.
+Plant stanols are the saturated form of plant sterols.
+The evidence is similar, and the two are often used interchangeably.
+When this guide says “plant sterols,” it refers to both.

 What the evidence shows